tasmota/docs/docs/Smart-Meter-Interface.md

 ### EasyMeter Q3B (SML)

 Two separate 2-Tariff meters (e.g. from Fairenergie Reutlingen) are readout by the same Tasmota device.
 The first one is for general purpose and is connected to `GPIO14`.
 The JSON prefix is set to `Power`.
 The second one is for the heat pump and connected to `GPIO13`.
 The JSON prefix is set to `Pump`.
-For both meters, tariff 1 & 2 are whole kWh (precision 0), current consumption in W has a higher precision (1).
+For both meters, tariff 1 & 2 are rounded kWh (precision 0), actual consumption in W has a higher precision (1).

 ```
 >D